mwiraszka/LondonChessClub/README.md

 v4.2.0 - December TBD, 2024
 </summary>

+- 🚀 Create a custom Date Picker component and implement in Event and Member Form component for date-related inputs
 - 🔧 Adapt Schedule service to new backend architecture
 - 🔧 Adapt frontend date utils for the date formats used in the database
+- 🔧 Convert all components to standalone components
+- 🔧 Create custom `range` pipe for easier iteration over consecutive integers in templates

 </details>